mech/Notes/JavaScript/FRP/redux.md

 # Redux

+> Data dominates.
+Data Structures, not algorithms, are central to programming - Rob Pike

 Flux == Unidirectional data flow with changes described as plain objects.

 Just like Docker, but for React data.
 Immutable snapshot of state.